PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

     The function that tracks internal site searches.

     :param string keyword: **Required** String containing keyword that was searched.
-    :param string/boolean category: **Optional** String|Array<string> category selected in search engine.
-It can be set to false when not used.
-If multiple categories should be set, use array instead.
+    :param string|Array<string>|boolean category: **Optional** String with category selected in search engine, can set it to false when not used.
+It can also accept multiple categories as an array.
-    :param number/boolean searchCount:  **Optional** Number of results on the results page, can be set to false when not used.
+    :param number|boolean searchCount:  **Optional** Number of results on the results page, can be set to false when not used.

 .. function:: enableHeartBeatTimer(delay)